elastic/rally/README.md

 #### Installing Rally

 1. Clone this repo: `git clone git@github.com:elastic/rally.git`
 2. Install Rally and its dependencies: `python3 setup.py develop`.
-Depending on your local setup and file system permission it might be necessary to use `sudo` in this step. `sudo`ing is required as this script will install two Python libraries which Rally needs to run:`psutil` to gather process metrics and `elasticsearch` to connect to the benchmark cluster.
-Additionally, the setup procedure will set symlinks to the script `esrally` so it can be easily invoked.
+Depending on your local setup and file system permission it might be necessary to use `sudo` in this step. `sudo`ing is required as this script will install a few Python libraries which Rally needs to run.
+Additionally, the setup procedure will set symlinks to the script `esrally` so it can be invoked easily.
 If you don't want do that, see the section below for an alternative.
 Note: this step will change once Rally is available in the official Python package repos.
 3. Configure Rally: `esrally configure`.
 It will prompt you for some values and write them to the config file `~/.rally/rally.ini`.
 4. Run Rally: `esrally`.
 It is now properly set up and will run the benchmarks.